mnelson4/printmyblog/readme.txt

 == What's the Big Deal? ==

-The mission is: preserve our blogs to a low-tech format.
+The mission is: preserve your blog for decades to come in a low-tech format.

 Your website might not be around forever, nor might WordPress.
 But by printing it, there’s hope your blog’s ideas and stories can live on.